gyorilab/emmaa/doc/reports/month11_report.rst

 statements, the system the knowledge-level information into the following types of causal representations:

-* *Directed networks*.
+* *Unsigned directed networks*.
 This model type is a simple directed graph with unsigned, directed edges between entities (molecular entities and biological processes in the case of biological networks).

 * *Signed directed networks*.
 Similar to the unsigned, directed network, in that it is a directed graph over entities and processes, but each edge is